openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 the Transmitter Configuration data.

 ### The "exp" Claim {#exp-claim}
-The "exp" claim MUST NOT be used in SSF SETs.
+The "exp" claim MUST NOT be used in SETs.

 The purpose is defense in depth against confusion with other JWTs, as described in Sections 4.5 and 4.6 of {{RFC8417}}.